henrwang/dummy/documentation/installation/setup.rst

     python -m ensurepip --default-pip

-After ensuring that pip is installed, pandas and NumPy can be installed via pip from PyPI using
+After ensuring that pip is installed, ASE and NumPy can be installed via pip from PyPI using

 .. code-block:: console

-    pip install pandas
+    pip install ase

 and